awsdocs/amazon-emr-management-guide/doc_source/emr-encryption-enable.md

 The AWS KMS encryption key must be created in the same Region as your Amazon EMR cluster instance and the Amazon S3 buckets used with EMRFS\.
 If the key that you specify is in a different account from the one that you use to configure a cluster, you must specify the key using its ARN\.

 The role for the Amazon EC2 instance profile must have permissions to use the CMK you specify\.
 The default role for the instance profile in Amazon EMR is `EMR_EC2_DefaultRole`\.
 If you use a different role for the instance profile, or you use IAM roles for EMRFS requests to Amazon S3, make sure that each role is added as a key user as appropriate\.
 This gives the role permissions to use the CMK\.
-For more information, see [Using Key Policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide* and [Use Default IAM Roles and Managed Policies](emr-iam-roles-defaultroles.md)\.
-Although you may use the same AWS KMS customer master key \(CMK\) for Amazon S3 data encryption as you use for local disk encryption, using separate keys is recommended\.
+For more information, see [Using Key Policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide* and [Service Role for Cluster EC2 Instances \(EC2 Instance Profile\)](emr-iam-role-for-ec2.md)\.

 You can use the AWS Management Console to add your instance profile or EC2 instance profile to the list of key users for the specified AWS KMS CMK, or you can use the AWS CLI or an AWS SDK to attach an appropriate key policy\.